edinburgh-napier/set09121/labs/lab3/spaceInvaders_2.md

 sidebar: home_sidebar
 ---

-# Creating the Ship Class
+## Creating the Ship Class

 It's been a long journey since we wrote some space invaders code, let's get back to it.
 As with all software projects, as the complexity of the software grows, so do the potential different ways to implement it.
 That is to say, this may not be the best way to implement space invaders, we like to think it's at least a 'good' way.
 The point of building it this way is to expose you to many different aspects of C++ OO.
-Any programmer worth their salt will have an opinion on how they could improve someone else's code, and if you feel at the end of this that you have some ideas, then this lesson was successful.
+Any programmer worth their salt will have an opinion on how they could improve someone elses code, and if you feel at the end of this that you have some ideas, then this lesson was successful.

-##### Let's go OO
+### Let's go OO

 We are going to need at least two different entities for our invaders game.
 Invaders and the player.
 Invaders are all identical other than their starting position and sprite.
 They also exhibit some non-trivial individual logic.
 Your software engineering brain should be starting to form the basis for properties and methods of the invader class by this point.
 To add to the fun, consider the player, and how similar it is also to the invader. they both shoot bullets, move, and can explode.
 This sounds like inheritance should be joining this party.